 Myth #3 – I have a headshot already.

-We generally recommend to update the headshots every 6-12 months for women and once a year for men.
+We generally recommend updating the headshots every 6-12 months for women and once a year for men.

 Myth #4 – I have no time for a new profile photo.